harry-david-brown/SnackTrackAPI/README.md

 - **"invalid_client"**: Check your CLIENT_SECRET in .env
 - **"Access blocked"**: Add yourself as test user in Google Cloud Console
 - **Port 3000 in use**: Stop other services or change port in docker-compose.yml
+- **Docker networking issues**: The system uses standard Docker bridge networking and should work on any system with Docker installed

 ---